Nintendo Wi-Fi Connection: WiiConnect24

-WiiConnect24 was a feature for Nintendo Wi-Fi Connection that was shut down on June 28, 2013.
-WiiConnect24 was a feature of the Wii that allowed the system to be connected to the Internet even when the console was in standby mode.
+WiiConnect24 is a defunct service that allowed the system to be connected to the Internet even when the console was in standby mode.
 Games and channels that utilized WiiConnect24 could send and receive data even while the game was not being played.
 Players who wished to send data to friends only needed to register each other's Wii System Code and not individual Friend Codes.
 Players could also send messages to their friends using WiiConnect24 from the Wii Message Board.
+It was shut down on June 28, 2013.
 When a message was received, the Wii's disc slot glowed blue.
 WiiConnect24 was succeeded by SpotPass on the 3DS and Wii U.

 BBC iPlayer

 On April 9, 2008, the BBC announced that its online BBC iPlayer would be available on the Wii via the Internet Channel browser.
 Some users experienced difficulties with the service.
-On November 18, 2009, BBC iPlayer on the Wii was relaunched as the BBC iPlayer Channel, which is free to download from the Wii Shop Channel.
+On November 18, 2009, BBC iPlayer on the Wii was relaunched as the BBC iPlayer Channel, which was free to download from the Wii Shop Channel.
 The service was only available to users in the United Kingdom.
 On February 10, 2015, the BBC announced on their website that they had removed BBC iPlayer from the Wii Shop Channel and terminated the service on the Wii due to resource limitations and infrastructure changes.

 Wii Shop Channel

-TheWii Shop Channel allowed users to download games and other software by redeeming Wii Points, which could be obtained by purchasing Nintendo Points cards from retail outlets or directly through the Wii Shop Channel using a MasterCard or Visa debit/credit card online.
+The Wii Shop Channel is a defunct online storefront that allowed users to download games and other software by redeeming Wii Points, which could be obtained by purchasing Nintendo Points cards from retail outlets or directly through the Wii Shop Channel using a MasterCard or Visa debit or credit card.
 Users could browse in the Virtual Console, WiiWare, or Wii Channels sections for downloads.
 A feature to purchase downloaded software as gifts for others became available worldwide on December 10, 2007.
 Additional channels that were not released at the console's launch were available for purchase in the Wii Shop Channel.
 These include the Internet Channel, Everybody Votes Channel, Check Mii Out Channel, Nintendo Channel, Netflix Channel, Hulu Plus Channel and the Japan-only Television Friend Channel. all downloadable channels were free of charge.
 Nintendo announced the purchase and redemption of Wii Points would be disabled on March 26, 2018, and then shut down the channel on January 30, 2019, similar to the DSi shop two years earlier.